SirKennard/SecureProgrammingGroup42/README.md

 Starting database:

 STAR MYSQL -------------- MAKE SURE TO EDIT THIS
+To check the status of mysql run: sudo service mysql status

 Running necessary files: Requires server to be run seperately (seperate terminal)